dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_separate.rst

 Mask
    The name of the attribute used to calculate which geometry output each point will belong to.
-   Any value of "true" will move to the second output, and any value of "false" will move the point to the first output.
+   Any value of "true" will move the point to the second output, and any value of "false" will move the point to the first output.

-   If the attribute has any data type besides Boolean, the value will be implicitly converted, so a value of exactly zero is false, and any other value is true.
+   If the attribute datatype is not boolean, the value will be implicitly converted, such that negative values return false and positive values return true.

 Properties